 NO FEES UNLESS WE WIN!

 A motion brings a question in front of the judge for a decision.
-It asks the judge to answer a question about the case before the trial begins.
-A pretrial motion sets the rules for trial.
+A pretrial motion set the rules for trial.
+In Nevada, these rules are set by the Nevada Rules of Civil Procedure (NRCP).

 It may result in a rule about how the parties can gather evidence for the trial.
 A motion may even answer a question that’s so significant that it ends the case or coaxes the parties to reach a resolution to the case.